Lady of Elche: Sculpture

 These three figures and the Bicha of Balazote are exhibited in the same Iberian art hall in the National Archaeological Museum of Spain in Madrid.

+In 2023, two female stone busts were discovered at the Turuñuelo archeological site in Guareña, Spain, that are somewhat similar to the Lady of Elche, but are about a century earlier, dating to the 5th century BC.
+They were found in the context of the Tartessos culture.
+The busts feature details of jewelry and hairstyles, and are thought to be the first facial representations of Tartessian goddesses.

 Discovery and repatriation

 The sculpture was found on 4 August 1897, by a young worker, Manuel Campello Esclapez.
 The popular version of the story differs from the official report by Pere Ibarra (the local keeper of the records) which stated that Antonio Maciá found the bust.
 Ibarra's version of the discovery story, was that farm workers clearing the southeast slope of La Alcudia for agricultural purposes, discovered the sculpture.
 The bust was quickly nicknamed "Reina Mora" or "Moorish Queen" by locals.

 An archaeological site is now located where the bust of Elche was discovered.
 Evidence has been found there of an Iberian-Punic settlement, a Roman sewer, walls and Roman houses, and mosaics.
 One mosaic shows an effigy of Saint Abdon, belonging to a Christian basilica of the 5th century.
 The latter archaeological evidence is supported by the codices of the councils of Toledo where it discusses an audience with bishops from Illici (Elche).

 Dr. Campello, owner of the farm, was married to Asunción Ibarra, daughter of Aureliano Ibarra Manzoni, a 19th century humanist and amateur archeologist.
 Ibarra Manzoni had found a number of objects and Iberian vestiges on his own farmland and in other places in the municipality of Elche.
 He built up a valuable collection, which he bequeathed to his daughter Asunción.
 He provided instructions that she make the necessary arrangements for the collection to be offered for sale to the Real Academia de la Historia after her death, to be located finally at the National Archaeological Museum.
 The will specified that the collection be sold in its entirety.
 The family placed the Lady on their balcony so that it could be viewed by all of the residents of Elche.